Inspection outcome: Standards met

 Pharmacy context

 This pharmacy offers NHS essential services to people at a distance through its website www.goodmeasurepharmacy.co.uk.
 The pharmacy delivers some NHS consultation services including blood pressure checks and Pharmacy First.
 People are able to access the pharmacy premises to purchase medicines and to access a private weight loss service, health screening service and travel health service.
 The pharmacy is a registered yellow fever vaccination centre.
 It supplies medicines in multi-compartment compliance packs, designed to help people to take their medicines.
-The pharmacy delivers medicines to people through its own delivery service.
+The pharmacy delivers all medicines to people through its delivery service.

 Inspection summary findings